Jeremiah33-3/Absolute-noob-guide-to-Tech-Terms/web-dev-notes.md

 - cleanup function will be called when component unmounts
 - only call hooks at the top-level and from React functions
 - bad practise to call hooks from loops, conditions, or nested functions since data and functions managed by hooks are being handled based on their order in the function component's definition
+- group the state and the corresponding effect hook together, when using separate effect hooks

 ### Custom hook to reuse logic